Introduction to How Electricity Works

 In this article, we'll try to provide a less slippery answer.
 We'll illuminate just what electricity is, where it comes from and how humans bend it to their will.

 Toward the end of the 19th century, science was barreling along at an impressive pace.
 Automobiles and aircraft were on the verge of changing the way the world moved, and electric power was steadily making its way into more and more homes.
 Yet even scientists of the day still viewed electricity as something vaguely mystical.
-It wasn't until 1897 that scientists discovered the existence of electrons -- and this is where electricity starts.
+It wasn't until 1897 that scientists discovered the existence of electrons -- and this is where the modern era of electricity starts.

 Most metals, however, have electrons that can detach from their atoms and zip around.
 These are called free electrons.
 The loose electrons make it easy for electricity to flow through these materials, so they're known as electrical conductors.
 They conduct electricity.
 The moving electrons transmit electrical energy from one point to another.

-Dogs aside, electricity needs a conductor in order to move.
+So, electricity needs a conductor in order to move.
 There also has to be something to make the electricity flow from one point to another through the conductor.
 One way to get electricity flowing is to use a generator.

 Generators